PaulBadeuille/ArduinoClock/README.md

   - 4x4 Button Keypad

 <strong>Wiring :</strong>
-  Please wire all components as explained in the wiring diagram.
+  Please wire all components as explained in the wiring diagram (Wiring_Diagram.png).

 <strong>Programming :</strong>
   Upload horloge.ino file in Arduino.
 You will also need these libraries : DHT, DS3231, FastLed and Adafruit_BMP085, Adafruit_Sensor (available in libraries folder).